Raneemrami/ELO2-OCD-patients-analysis/README.md

 ## Main research question

-How do early life dress, obsessive compulsive symptoms, experiential avoidance, and coping style differ between  OCD patients with anxiety symptoms and patients with both anxiety and depression symptoms?
+How do early life dress, obsessive compulsive symptoms, experiential avoidance, and coping style differ between  OCD patients with anxiety symptoms only and patients with both anxiety and depression symptoms?

 The co-occurring mental problems in this research are only anxiety and depression